nickbrandt/GitLab/doc/user/group/saml_sso/index.md

 1. Once the identity provider is set up, move on to [configuring GitLab](#configuring-gitlab).

 ![Issuer and callback for configuring SAML identity provider with GitLab.com](img/group_saml_configuration_information.png)

+NOTE: **Note:**
+Partial SSO enforcement was introduced in [11.8](https://gitlab.com/gitlab-org/gitlab-ee/issues/5291).
+With this option enabled, users must use your group's GitLab single sign on URL to be added to the group or be added via SCIM.
+Users can no longer be added manually.
+After a user has been added to the group, GitLab does not continue to enforce the use of SSO, but we'll [add a persistent check](https://gitlab.com/gitlab-org/gitlab-ee/issues/9255) in a later version.

 ### NameID